 Carmen La Cubana comes with an extra dollop of hot sauce.
 There isn’t a castanet or a bull fighter in sight, but I like to think Bizet would have enjoyed the extra spice.
 I for one, will be dusting off my old Carmen skirt.

-Carmen La Cubana is on at Sadler’s Wells until the 18 August 2018.
+Carmen La Cubana was on at Sadler’s Wells in 2018.
+More information on current productions here.